-TAPESTREA offers control over the temporal placement of an individual event, either explicitly or using a probability distribution for repeating events.
+TAPESTREA offers control over the temporal placement of an individual event, explicitly or using a probability distribution.
 Explicitly, an event instance can be placed on a timeline at a specified onset time.
 The timeline may also include other event instances and background sound.
 Repeating events can be defined by a mean event density and desired repetition periodicity, and generated according to these parameters by a Gaussian or other distribution.
+Events can also be panned across two speakers.